Core Training – 9 Mistakes To Avoid To Get Strong Abs (And More)

 Core muscles and abs in particular have a more important role for athletes than just be showcased on social media.
 Besides looking nice they also brings stability to the whole body, making movements more efficient and powerful.
 Which is why core training should be any athlete’s top priority.

 It does come as a package deal, though.
 ‘Six-pack’ is usually a sign of good core strength.

-The reason why core doesn’t get the attention it requires is because most people believe core muscles are just the abs and obliques.
-Maybe also lower back.
+The reason why core doesn’t get the attention it requires is because most people believe strong abs equal strong core muscles.
+Maybe including obliques also.

 So, what does core really consist of?